Ga naar Nederlandstalige versie

 EPCOT is dominated by a 55-metre tall sphere.
 This is one of Walt Disney World’s most famous landmarks, but it’s more than just a recognizable structure.
 This sphere also houses Spaceship Earth, an enormous dark ride dedicated to the evolution of communication.
 Fortunately, this really isn’t as boring as it sounds.
 Spaceship Earth features great audio-animatronics, beautiful scenes and a world-class soundtrack.
 And there’s even more good news: a ride on Spaceship Earth lasts surprisingly long and queues are usually very manageable.

 EPCOT’s newest dark ride can be found at World Showcase’s French pavilion.
-It’s called Remy’s Ratatouille Adventure and it’s a carbon copy of the Ratatouille dark ride at Walt Disney Studios Park in Paris.
+It’s called Remy’s Ratatouille Adventure and it’s a carbon copy of the Ratatouille dark ride at Disney Adventure World in Paris.
 I’m in love with the ride’s beautiful station and the music, but the overall experience remains underwhelming.
 Ratatouille actually feels like it’s a Universal ride that ended up at Disney World.
 It mostly relies on 3D screens and it lacks a real finale.
 Don’t get me wrong… this attraction is obviously a perfect fit for the French pavilion, but it’s very mediocre if you compare it to other modern Disney dark rides.
 I wouldn’t wait more than 30 minutes to ride it.

 AROUND THE WORLD